jaysqvl/jaysqvl/README.md

 # Jaysqvl

-Hello!

-I'm Jay, a third year undergraduate currently studying at Simon Fraser University in Burnaby, British Columbia (Previous: University of British Columbia).
+Hi, I'm Jay, a 4th year undergraduate currently studying at Simon Fraser University in Burnaby, British Columbia (Previous: University of British Columbia).

-Currently Full-Stack Developing!

-Sometimes building in private but can't wait to show it off!
+Mostly building in private but can't wait to show it off!

-I have a strong background in OOP development and my most comfortable languages are Python, Java, and C++/C. Building to learn and learning to build always!
+## What I'm working on

+- Working as a Software Engineering at OffroadExpert building their website and company tools

+## What I've done

+- Helped build multiple online AI courses
+- Tutored students at various U.S./Canadian Universities in Calculus, Data Science, Statistics, Introduction to Functional Programming, and Introduction to Programming for non-majors
+- Built my own home-lab/private cloud solution for companies I work with, home automation, entertainment services, etc

+## What I'm Interested In

+- Cloud, Computer Networking, Parallel Computing, Computer Systems, Applied ML and LLMs

+## Contact me

+Reach out to me on [LinkedIn](https://www.linkedin.com/in/jaysqvl/) or via e-mail (jay_esquivel@sfu.ca).
+Always looking to make new friends, collaborate, or simply discuss new ideas!

 ---